max-pfi/contdel/README.md

 ### Needed
 - Node.js
 - Docker Desktop
+- Ansible cli
+- Terraform cli

-### Startup
+### Startup Development
 - navigate to the project folder (exercise)
 - run `npm i`
 - create a `.env` with the needed config names and passwords (example in the repo)
-- run `docker compose up -d` to start a container with the mysql server
+- run `npm run dev-db:start` to start a container with the mysql server
     - the sql file `date/CreateDB.sql` will create the tables and fill in test data
 - to start in dev mode run `npm run dev`
     - this will use nodemon
-- to compile and start the project use `npm run fast`
+- to compile and start the project use `npm run dev`
+- run `npm run dev-db:stop` to stop the container

 ## Server configuration and setup
+The server setup is done with terraform and ansible.
+It will create the server, install docker and docker compose, create the needed directories and copy a db init script to the server.
+To deploy the application see the next steps.
+- make sure terraform and ansible are installed
+- setup a working ssh key and api token for the digital ocean account
 - run `terraform init` to initialize the terraform project
 - run `terraform plan` to see the changes that will be made
 - run `terraform apply` to apply the changes